MaximTerleev/Simple-AI/README.md

 Hi, there!

-This is a repository for projects, presented in SimpleAI posts and videos.
+This is a repository for projects, presented in Simple-AI posts and videos.

-Here you will find both python codes and data files used.
+Here you will find both Python codes and data files used.

 Start fast with direct links to Colab inside .py files